Phú Quốc: Economy

 Phú Quốc is famous for its two traditional products: fish sauce and black pepper.
 The rich fishing grounds offshore provides the anchovy catch from which the sauce is made.
 As widely agreed among the Vietnamese people, the best fish sauce comes from Phú Quốc.
 The island name is coveted and abused in the fish sauce industry that local producers have been fighting for the protection of its appellation of origin.

 Pepper is cultivated everywhere on the island, especially at Gành Dầu and Cửa Dương communes.

 The pearl farming activity began more than 20 years ago when Australian and Japanese experts arrived to develop the industry with advanced technology.
 Some Vietnamese pearl farms were established at that time including Quốc An.

 Tourism plays an important role in the economy, with the beaches being the main attraction.
 Phú Quốc was served by Phú Quốc Airport with air links to Ho Chi Minh City (Saigon) Tan Son Nhat International Airport, Hanoi (Noi Bai International Airport), Rạch Giá (Rạch Giá Airport) and Can Tho (Can Tho International Airport).
 Phú Quốc Airport was closed and replaced by the new Phú Quốc International Airport from December 2, 2012.
 Phú Quốc is also linked with Rạch Giá and Hà Tiên by ferries.

 Air Mekong used to have its headquarters in An Thới.

 Many domestic and international projects related to tourism have been carried out, including the latest direct flights from Bangkok to Phú Quốc by Bangkok Airways, which could make Phú Quốc a new tourist hub in Southeast Asia.

 With the combination of Vinpearl Phú Quốc Resorts and the opening of the new Vinmec Phú Quốc International Hospital in June 2015, Phú Quốc will add an additional source of revenue to the local economy in terms of medical services, medical tourism and medical education.

 Climate

 The island's monsoonal sub-equatorial climate is characterized by distinct rainy (April to November) and dry seasons (December to March).
 As is common in regions with this climate type, there is some rain even in the dry season.
 The annual rainfall is high, averaging 3029 mm.
-In the northern mountains up to 4000 mm has just recorded.
+In the northern mountains up to 4000 mm has been recorded.
 April and May are the hottest months, with temperatures reaching 35 C.